The annual Stone Crab Festival in Naples, Florida is a must event.

 The stone crab claws are provided by Pinchers.
 They come with a mustard sauce, although, depending on whom you ask, they taste just as good without it.
 And if you’ve never tried stone crab, the festival is a great chance for you to do so.
 For many seasonal residents, the festival is their “welcome back” to Naples, the breeze from the Gulf of Mexico and the abundance of warm sunshine.

-In 2017, the Daily News estimated that 15,000 pounds of stone crab claws would be served during the annual festival weekend.
+More than 15,000 pounds of stone crab claws would be served during the annual festival weekend.

 The Stone Crab Festival in Naples is a great way to meet people and get to know the community.
 Even if you don’t like seafood, it’s still fun to visit Tin City, Bayfront, the Port of Naples and explore other parts of historic downtown Naples.
 In addition to stone crab, drinks and barbeque fare will also be available.

 The local newspaper explored the history of stone crab season in Southwest Florida.
-The paper says the earliest mention on record of stone crab season was in 1977.
+The paper says the earliest mention on the record of stone crab season was in 1977.
 They are called stone crabs for the simple reason that under the water they look like river rocks.
 Their claws are also so powerful, they crush things like stones.
 In other words, you wouldn’t want to be on a stone crab’s bad side.

 Let us know if you’ve planned a vacation around the Stone Crab Festival in Naples, or if you’ve stumbled upon it another way.
 Enjoy the weather, the food and the camaraderie.
 Don’t forget to visit the beach, too!
 We hope you have a fantastic time in sunny Southwest Florida.
 If you have any questions, any of our vacation planning advisors can help.
+Contact us today.
 We make it easy so you can focus on creating lasting memories!